Azure/azure-rest-api-specs/documentation/ci-fix.md

 ### If an expected APIView was not generated, follow the step below to troubleshoot.

 - On the CI check click on `details` > `View Azure DevOps build log for more details` to view the devOps logs.
-- Investigate the CI job for the languge with error.
-TypeSpec and Swagger APIViews are generated as part of the `AzureRestApiSpecsPipeline` stage in the `TypeSpecAPIView` and `SwaggerAPIView` jobs respectively, while APIViews for other SDK languges are generated in their respective language jobs in the `SDK Automation` stage.
+- Investigate the CI job for the language with error.
+TypeSpec and Swagger APIViews are generated as part of the `AzureRestApiSpecsPipeline` stage in the `TypeSpecAPIView` and `SwaggerAPIView` jobs respectively, while APIViews for other SDK languages are generated in their respective language jobs in the `SDK Automation` stage.
 - Ensure that all previous checks in the job are green before proceeding.

 ### Diagnosing APIView failure for SDK Language (not Swagger or TypeSpec)